mohamme-Mechatronics/power-electronics-projects/README.md

-# power-electronics-projects
+# ⚡ Power Electronics Projects – MATLAB & Simulink

-A collection of power electronics projects designed and simulated using MATLAB &amp; Simulink, including multilevel converters, MMC, and control systems.
+This repository contains a collection of **Power Electronics projects** designed and simulated using **MATLAB & Simulink**.

+The projects focus on:
+- Power converters and inverters
+- Multilevel converter topologies
+- Modular Multilevel Converter (MMC)
+- Control and analysis of power electronic systems
+- Waveform quality and harmonic reduction

+Each project includes simulation models, scope results, and documentation for educational and research purposes.